I don’t know about you, but I grew up with those dye kits for Easter Eggs that always left a little “to be desired” in terms of design and color.

 Keep in mind that some colors are more dominant than others, so use fewer drops of those.

-I found that I needed fewer drops of blue, but more of the lime green to get a good look.
+I found that I needed fewer drops of blue, but more lime green to get a good look.
 If I had used too much blue, it would have drowned out the other colors.

 Start to Swirl!